 Developing comprehensive attention programs focused on early childhood, supported by national and international solidarity, in order to contribute to overcome social inequality and promote integration of disadvantaged communities, taking active part in Sustainable Development Goals.

 To be recognized at national and international level as a non profit, pilot Foundation working in human development of children and their families, who live in highly vulnerable environments.
 This will be achieved through nutrition, education and social promotion of the community; always contributing to public policies aimed to overcome extreme poverty.

-The Foundation intends to use nutrition, education, training and social promotion, to improve quality of life in highly vulnerable communities, generating comprehensive human development, in order to cooperate in the construction of a more equitable and inclusive Colombia.
+The Foundation, a non for profit organization, intends to use nutrition, education, training and social promotion, to improve quality of life in highly vulnerable communities, generating comprehensive human development, in order to cooperate in the construction of a more equitable and inclusive Colombia.

 Efficiency • Transparency • Social Commitment • Equality • Solidarity • Integrity

 Fundación Hogar Integral ensures rendering quality and pertaining Early Education services, care and nutrition to young children and their families, within Political, Technical and Managerial Foundations of the national Comprehensive Attention Strategy “Cero a Siempre”, and the guidelines established for early education by the Ministry of National Education (MNE) and the public service technical criteria of the Sistema Nacional Bienestar Familiar (SNBF).